dbierer/php-class-notes/zf-masters-aug-2019.md

 # ZF Masters Class Notes

+file:///D:/Repos/ZF-Level-3/Course_Materials/index.html#/2/30

+## HOMEWORK
+* For Wed 7 Aug
+  * Install the Doctrine ORM Module for ZF
+  * Provide configuration in `/config/autoload`
+  * Don't worry about module config yet
+  * Create the `proxy` directory + change owner and permissions
+	* `chown vagrant:www-dat /data/proxy`
+	* `chmod 775 /data/proxy`
+  * Test by running `/vendor/bin/doctrine-module`
+    * If you see the help screen and no errors, you're good
 ## VM
 * Need to change the name of the database from `zfcourse` to `course`
   * Go to `phpMyAdmin`